mschubert/pepitope/README.md

 We want to express the sequences (minigenes) including their flanking regions (context) in target cells that will be used in a co-culture screen with T-cells.
 For this, we first need to add a barcode to each construct and then order them as gene blocks and transduce them into the target cells.
+The steps are:

 * Decide on barcodes for each of those constructs
 * Add them in the annotation sheets as `barcode` or `barcode_{1,2}` etc.